voostindie/vincents-productivity-suite-for-alfred/README.md

     focus     : Set the focus to the specified area list      : List all available areas contact
+    files     : Browse contact files
+    finder    : Open contact folder in Finder focus     : Focus on this contact
     list      : List all available contacts in this area mail      : Write an e-mail
     note      : Edit this contact's note